kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 As the `web` Stateful Set has been deleted, `web-0` has not been relaunched.

 In one terminal, watch the Stateful Set's Pods.

 ```
 $ kubectl get pods -w -l app=nginx
 ```

-Recreate the Stateful Set using the same command you did in the [Creating a Stateful Set](#creating-a-stateful-set) section.
+In a second terminal, recreate the Stateful Set.
 Note that, unless you deleted the `nginx` Service ( which you should not have ), you will see an error indicating that the Service already exists.